ofluffydev/projector/README.md

   - [x] Pick an editor to open your project by default
     - [x] VSCode
     - [ ] All Jetbrains Editors
+      - gonna make list of them here when I get to it
     - [ ] Vim
     - [ ] NeoVim
     - [ ] Nano